-In times of war against England or the Netherlands, as was often the case from the 17th century on, the defence of our coasts had become crucial.
-This defence was provided by a coast guard militia.
+In times of war against England or the Netherlands, as was often the case from the 17th century on, the defense of our coasts had become crucial.
+This defense was provided by a coast guard militia.

 Each coastal battery typically had four elements:

 - A sentry box

 - A platform to one or more guns

 Often a signal mast would complete the set in order to communicate with the ships.

 Here, none of the original constructions have been restored.
 So we have to try to recognize them among the ruins.